pierreclauss/evry-gra-2024/workshop2.md

 Before modelling, I separate the initial sample between a learning sample and a backtest sample to evaluate the performance of our modelling.
-I choose May 2023 as a separation date to backtest the strategy on the last 2 years of the sample.
+I choose May 2023 as a separation date to backtest the strategy on the last 1.5 year of the sample.

 ``` r
 end_date <- nrow(table_returns)